Nexmo/stitch-android-quickstart/README.md

-# Nexmo Conversation SDK for Android Beta
+# Nexmo Stitch SDK for Android Quickstart

 This is the Android SDK for Nexmo Stitch.
 Read more about:
 - [In-App Messaging and Voice](#about-in-app-messaging-and-voice)